GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 403 Forbidden | string | Authenticated, but do not have appropriate permissions 500 Internal Server Error | string | Unexpected error occurred during processing

-NOTE: Will return JSON response same as POST Response JSON.
-The subawardReportNumber and the reportStatus will be sent back as a part of the response.
+Requests return a JSON response that is the same as the POST Response JSON.
+The subcontract report number and the report status are sent back as a part of the response.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 <p><small><a href="#">Back to top</a></small></p>

-### Search Subaward report (Assistance)
+### Search Subaward report

 ------- | -------
 **Request Type** | GET
 **URL** | /assistance/v1/subawards
-**Summary** |  User will be able to retrieve specific assistance subaward reports based on the provided search criteria **Consumes** | Request Parameters as described below **Produces** | A paginated response.
+**Summary** |  You can get specific subaward reports based on the provided search criteria **Consumes** | Request Parameters as described below **Produces** | A paginated response.
 Refer [Response JSON](#response-json) **Active Versions** | v1